The Fellowship (Christian organization): History

 The author Jeff Sharlet described the beginning of the Family as a reaction to union activities of Harry Bridges, "The Family really begins when the founder (Abraham Vereide) has this vision, which he thinks comes from God, that Harry Bridges, this Australian labour organiser who organised really the biggest strike in American history, a very successful strike, is a Satanic and Soviet agent."

 In April 1935, Vereide and Major J.F.
 Douglas invited 19 business and civic leaders for a prayer breakfast meeting.
 By 1937, 209 prayer breakfast groups had been organized throughout Seattle.
 In 1940, 300 men from all over the state of Washington attended a prayer breakfast for the new governor, Arthur Langlie.
 Vereide traveled throughout the Pacific Northwest, and later around the country, to develop similar groups.
 The non-denominational groups were meant to informally bring together civic and business leaders to share vision, study the Bible and develop relationships of trust and support.

 The Fellowship Foundation was incorporated by Abraham Vereide in Chicago in 1942 as Fellowship Foundation, Inc. It also acquired the names International Christian Leadership (ICL), Fellowship House, and International Foundation for venues as its global outreach ministry expanded.
-The Fellowship Foundation, Inc. does most of its business as the International Foundation, which is its DBA name.
+The Fellowship Foundation, Inc. does most of its business as the International Foundation.

 By 1942 there were 60 breakfast groups in major cities around the US and Canada, including Chicago, Los Angeles, Minneapolis, New York, Philadelphia, San Francisco, Washington and Vancouver.
 That same year, Vereide began to hold small prayer breakfasts for members of the U.S. House of Representatives and the U.S. Senate.

 The Fellowship in Chicago, Illinois was Vereide's center of national outreach to businessmen and civic and clergy leadership.
 Vereide had moved the group's offices from Seattle to the more centralized location of Chicago, headquarters of the businessmen's luncheon outreach "Christian Businessmen's Committee", which Vereide led with industrialist C.B.
 Hedstrom.
 That same year the Fellowship Foundation established a delegation ministry in Washington DC on Massachusetts Avenue at Sheridan Circle named "Fellowship House".
 Vereide later described it as the nerve center of the breakfast groups.